Vaginismus causes the muscles around the entrance of your vagina to tighten when you or someone else tries to put something into it.

 - you have vaginal redness, soreness and/or itching

 - you have vaginal discharge that smells or is coloured

 - it hurts when you pee or you need to pee more often

-- you have a rash or blisters on your vulva
+- you have a rash, blisters or a lump on your vulva

 - you feel sick (nausea) or are being sick (vomiting)